How to give final year project presentation?

-Apologizing that you din’t prepare well or present puts you in bad condition.
+Apologizing that you didn’t prepare well or present puts you in bad condition.

 Keep time in check

 Keeping time in check is important.
-They don’t have patience for your rubbish points.
+They don’t have the patience for your rubbish points.

-Some tips on Q & A, after presentation:
+Some tips on Q & A, after the presentation:

 Ask yourself possible questions on your content and keep answers ready.